anasrana/ems-practicals/docs/monopoly-simulation.md

 3. How long does it take for a winner to be determined?

 As before you want to plan out your code and break it down into smaller parts.
 You can start by simulating a single player purchasing properties.
 You can then extend this to multiple players and so on.
 Do not try to do everything at once.

+The code should be in a function called `monopoly_ext_sim` that takes the number of turns as an input argument, `num_turns`, and the jail position, `jail_position`, (but have a default when that is not explicitly provided) and returns a list containing the vector of board positions visited and any other information you want to return.

+*Note, before looking at the results, try to implement the simulation yourself.
+Use google to research any functions or techniques you are not familiar with.*

 <button class="button">
   [Show Solution](#monopolyExtSol)